Strong coupling of virtual negative states in the Kapitza-Dirac effect: Relativistic classical description

 For the motion in first order \eqref{eq:ponderomotive-first-oder-velocity} the gamma factor evaluates as

 where we neglect terms of order $\mathcal{O}(p_3^3)$ and $\mathcal{O}(A_0^3)$ and higher.
-In what follows, the updated $x$-component of the particle position $\tilde {\vec x}$ is of relevance, as this determines the $x$-dependent variation of the electro-magnetic field, in the derivation of the ponderomotive force.
+In what follows, the updated $x$-component of the particle position $\tilde {\vec x}$ is of relevance, as this determines the $x$-dependent variation of the electro-magnetic field in the derivation of the ponderomotive force.
 Thus, by integrating the particle position according to Eq.~\eqref{eq:relativistic_displacement}, we obtain the expression

 which is to be matched and compared with the $x$-component of the non-relativistic expression \eqref{eq:ponderomotive-first-oder-position}.
 The new term in \eqref{eq:oscillation_position_x} still needs to be multiplied with the electro-magnetic fields in subsequent calculation steps and will result in terms $\mathcal{O}(A_0^3)$, which we neglect.
-Therefore, \eqref{eq:oscillation_position_x} from the expansion \eqref{eq:gamma_factor} of the relativistic gamma factor $\gamma^{-1}(\tilde{\vec{p}})$ does not give any extra contributions for the ponderomotive force.
+Therefore, the expression \eqref{eq:oscillation_position_x} which originates from the expansion \eqref{eq:gamma_factor} of the relativistic gamma factor $\gamma^{-1}(\tilde{\vec{p}})$ does not give any extra contributions for the ponderomotive force.